 Once a Registrant applies for a domain, what is the process and timing before you determine eligibility?

-For any .Boats, .Yachts and .Motorcycles domain name purchases, there is no eligibility requirement and no verification necessary.
+For any .Boats, .Yachts, .Homes and .Motorcycles domain name purchases, there is no eligibility requirement and no verification necessary.

-For .Autos and .Homes, the following process exists: At the time of domain name purchase, the registrant fills out an application with their domain name registrar which provides us with the information needed to move to the verification process.
+For .Autos, the following process exists: At the time of domain name purchase, the registrant fills out an application with their domain name registrar which provides us with the information needed to move to the verification process.
 This information is then pushed to our verification platform by the Registrar via an API.
 If the Registrant’s email address is not recognized, a verification account will be created for them, and an email sent with their username and password to the email address provided in their WHOIS Registrant contact information.
 From there, the Verification Agent will review the data, and if clarification is needed, will attempt to communicate with the Registrant via email and/or phone.
 The Registrant has 15 days to provide additional information.
 Dominion Registries will make a decision whether or not to accept or reject a domain name registration on or before the 15th day.
 The Registrant will have at least 5 days after a rejected decision to dispute the determination (no more than 20 days after the domain name was purchased).

 Where can I learn more about the Dominion operated TLDs?